 It’s not all about the tennis…

 The tennis is just the beginning, with plenty to do for you and the family.
 Music lovers unite as the Australian Open stages the country’s longest music festival.
 You’ll be spoilt for choice, with 15 days of global music acts on the lineup.
-To check out whose playing each night of the event – take a look here.

 No babysitter?
 No problem!
 You won’t need to worry about the little ones getting bored.
 With an onsite mini theme park for kids and families, you’ll find days worth of exciting activities!